open-traffic-generator/otgen/README.md

 ## Environmental variables

-Use env variables to define values of the following OTG attibutes:
+Use env variables to define values of the following OTG attributes:

 ```Shell
 OTG_LOCATION_P1                       # location for test port "p1"